 In many cases, the senior thesis research project can also substitute for the senior design project required for all BSECE students.
 In this case, students enroll in ECE 4900H instead of ECE 4900.
-For details of how to make your project meet both purposes, contact Prof. Bradley Clymer by email.
+For details of how to make your project meet both purposes, contact Prof. Bradley Clymer at email@example.com.

 The proposals to perform a Senior Honors Thesis (distinction) project should be submitted to the College of Engineering on or before the semester when you submit your application to graduate.